kushwiz/apsp-mpi/README.md

 **Goal:**

 To parallelize the Floyd Warshall algorithm using MPI.
 The sequential version of the algorithm runs in O(n^3).
-Using 'p' processors, the running time reduces to O(n^3/p + n*log p) considering communication overheads.
+Using 'p' processors, the running time reduces to O(n<sup>3</sup>/p + nlog p) considering communication overheads.

 **Implementation:**